dochy-ksti/dochy/readme.md

 It can efficiently store "diff" of the data.

-It's designed to implement auto-save, undo, and applications which want to retain every change of the data.
+It's designed to implement auto-save, undo, and applications which want to retain every change of the data, like cloud apps.

 *[User's Manual]("https://github.com/dochy-ksti/dochy/blob/master/dochy_manual/manual/index.md")

 Dochy is a language, so [the API documentation](https://docs.rs/dochy/) is not very good to learn.
 You may want to read [User's Manual]("https://github.com/dochy-ksti/dochy/blob/master/dochy_manual/manual/index.md").

 *Demonstration